Investor's Guide

 Photonic

 Quantum information is encoded in particles of light (photons).
 Computation happens through optical interference on chip-scale waveguides.
-Unlike other approaches, photons can operate at room temperature and traverse fiber optic networks.
+Unlike other approaches, photons can operate at room temperature and traverse fiber optic networks natively.

 Pros